jncc/scottish-lidar/README.md

 (But note that Parcel *then* converts .pug templates into .html files!)

 (2) Due to [this bug](https://github.com/parcel-bundler/parcel/issues/2340) each page currently has its own bundle.
-This could be improved significantly in the future - only two bundles are really needed; one shared bundle with the styles imported, and one for the single-page React app.
+This could be improved significantly in the future - only three bundles are really needed; one for the static pages, one for the single-page React app, and one shared bundle.

 > Parcel errors, warnings and unexpectedness can often be fixed by **clearing its cache**.